top of page

 Stavanger, Norway: about 1200 Euros/month

 Norway is one of the most expensive countries in the world and it takes a while getting used to the high cost of living.
-As a student you will need a minimum of approximately 11500 NOK (about 1200 Euro) per month in order to cover basic expenses.
+As a student you will need a minimum of approximately 12500 NOK (about 1100 Euro) per month in order to cover basic expenses.
 However, as a student you can access discounts and significantly reduce your expenses.
 Manage your budget well and you can enjoy a wide range of activities.
 Follow this link to find information on average prices in Stavanger.

 Nova Gorica, Slovenia: about 700 Euros/month

-The cost of living in Slovenia is relatively cheap compared to that of Germany or Norway.
+The cost of living in Slovenia is relatively low compared to that of Germany or Norway.
 Prices are highest in Ljubljana, in Nova Gorica students need an average of 700 Euro per month to get along.

 Ceské Budejovice, Czech Republic: 600 to 800 Euros/month